averagehuman/argskwargs.io/src/articles/2016/django-angular2-part-one.rst

 ######################################

 :date: 2016-12-05 10:00
-:category: Django
+:category: Python
 :author: averagehuman
-:tags: javascript, angular
+:tags: django, javascript, angular

 .. container:: callout primary

     Integrating angular2 typescript compilation and browserification with Django static files handling.

 A two part post describing an end to end asset production flow for a django/angular2 application.
 The first part sets out the django side of managing and serving static browser assets, and the second part will describe the nodejs tooling required to produce those assets.
 Note that this first part outlines a generic approach to handling static files with Django, there's nothing particular to angular or typescript at this point.
 Tested with python3.

 Requirements
 ------------